-A native of Huntsville, Alabama, Mike was a 1983 graduate of the Virgil I. Grissom High School.
-His father had been an engineer who worked on computers which were inside the rocket ships — these computers were the ones in charge of the rocket navigation, and Mike’s father had been one of the brains behind the computers that were in Saturn V and the Lunar Module.
-It was his exposure to his father’s work that helped foster his interest for space discovery.
+Michael E. Brown was born on 5 June 1955 in Huntsville, Alabama.
+Mike attended the Virgil I. Grissom High School and graduated in 1983.
+His father was an engineer who worked on computers in the Saturn V rocket and the Lunar Module.
+It was this exposure to his father’s work that helped foster his interest for space discovery.

-In 1987, he earned his A.B. in Physics after completing his education in Princeton University where he was also one of the members of the Princeton Tower Club.
-He took his graduate courses at the University of California in Berkeley.
+In 1987, Brown earned his Bachelor of Arts in Physics after completing his degree at Princeton University.
+Brown then continued his education and took graduate courses at the University of California in Berkeley.
 There he earned his M.A. in Astronomy in 1990.
 Four years later, he earned his Ph.D.

-During his academic years, he had been the recipient of a number of awards.
-He won the Urey Prize which was given to the best young planetary scientist and this was given by the American Astronomical Society’s Division of Planetary Sciences.
+During his academic years and career, he had been the recipient of a number of awards.
+Brown won the Urey Prize which was given to the best young planetary scientist given by the American Astronomical Society’s Division of Planetary Sciences.
 He also received the Presidential Early Career Award and a Sloan Fellowship.
-In 2012, he won the Kavli Prize in Astrophysics and in 2014, he had recently been inducted into the National Academy of Science.
-The one which started his career though was when he received a certain honorable mention in the science fair he participated back in fifth grade.
+In 2012, he won the Kavli Prize in Astrophysics and in 2014 he was inducted into the National Academy of Science.

 Discoveries and Contributions to Astronomy

-Haumea, a dwarf planet being observed by Mike and his team, caused some controversy in his career.
-The discovery of this dwarf planet, however, was announced by José Luis Ortiz Moreno.
-Ortiz’s team from the Sierra Nevada Observatory in Spain had initially been supported by Mike, and he gave them the credit for this discovery.
+Haumea, a dwarf planet being observed by Brown and his team also in 2005, caused some controversy in his career.
+The discovery of this dwarf planet, however, was announced by José Luis Ortiz Moreno in Spain.
+Moreno’s team from the Sierra Nevada Observatory was given credit for the discovery and Brown’s team at Caltech were given the credit for naming the planet.

 Achievements and Personal Life

-In 2006, he was included in Time Magazine’s 100 most influential people.
-A year later, he received California Institute of Technology’s most prestigious teaching honor which is the Feynman Prize.
-An asteroid discovered on April 28, 1998 was named after him as well – Asteroid 11714 Mikebrown.
+In 2006, Brown was included in Time Magazine’s 100 most influential people.
+A year later, he received California Institute of Technology’s most prestigious teaching honor, the Feynman Prize.
+An asteroid discovered on April 28, 1998 was named after him – Asteroid 11714 Mikebrown.